-• The cylinder liners must be resealed once the cylinder head has been removed.

-- Engine Removal - · Camshafts Removal - Camshaft Drive Chain, Tensioner Blade and Rubbing Strip Removal - 1.
+- The cylinder liners must be resealed once the cylinder head has been removed. - Remove the engine from the frame (see Engine Removal). - Remove the camshafts (see Camshafts Removal). - Remove the camshaft drive chain, tensioner blade and rubbing strip (see Camshaft Drive Chain, Tensioner Blade and Rubbing Strip - Removal). - 1.
 Note the position of all tappet buckets and shims so that they can be refitted in the same positions.
 Remove all the tappet buckets and shims.